Skip to main content

 Mamelani

-Founded in 2003, Mamelani is a community development organisation that recognizes the impact of trauma, historical exclusion, and systemic barriers on the daily life experiences of people, especially children, youth and women living in South Africa.
-It has programmes that help people overcome challenges in these circumstances which make them vulnerable to health risks and social isolation, limiting their access to resources, and information.
-Henley has conducted research with Mamelani focussed on making the impact of its programmes more tangible.
-A key outcome here being the uniqueness and positive impact created by Mamelani’s programmes supporting young people to transition successfully from the care system.
-Moving forward, Henley is working with Mamelani to explore how it can gain greater influence on policy that will benefit young people transitioning from care.
+Founded in 2003, Mamelani is a community development organisation that recognises the impact of trauma, historical exclusion and systemic barriers on the daily life experiences of people, especially children, youth and women living in South Africa.
+It has programmes that help people overcome challenges in these circumstances which make them vulnerable to health risks and social isolation, limiting their access to resources and information.
+Henley Business School has conducted research with Mamelani that focuses on making the impact of its programmes more tangible, with a key outcome being the uniqueness and positive impact created by Mamelani's programmes supporting young people to transition successfully from the care system.
+Moving forward, Henley Business School is working with Mamelani to explore how it can gain greater influence on policy that will benefit young people transitioning from care.

-The Reputation Immersion Study Trip is an applied consultancy project on the Henley Global MBA Program, in which MBA members act as consultants to Southern African not-for-profit organizations, supporting leaders and organisations to build strong stakeholder relationships, thereby increasing their funding prospects, employee engagement and strategic growth, as well as positive impacts on end-users.
+The Reputation Immersion Study Trip is an applied consultancy project on the Henley Business School Global MBA programme, in which MBA members act as consultants to Southern African not-for-profit organizations.
+The goal is to support leaders and organisations to build strong stakeholder relationships, thereby increasing their funding prospects, employee engagement and strategic growth, as well as positive impacts on end-users.

-As part of our MBA module in Reputation &Responsibility, some MBA cohorts travel to Cape Town (South Africa) and spend a week working on consulting projects with local NGOs, trying to understand and improve their key stakeholder relationships.
+As part of the MBA module in Reputation and Responsibility, some MBA cohorts travel to Cape Town and spend a week working on consulting projects with local NGOs, developing an understanding of their key stakeholder relationships and how to improve them.

 The stories below provide even more insight into the impact of the study trip on our MBA programme members: